JohnAdriaan/Edison/README.md

 ### The Edison
 When I first saw the Edison on the [SparkFun](https://www.sparkfun.com/categories/272) website, its small size and powerful features made it an ideal hobbyist developer platform for me.

 ![The bare Intel Edison](Images/Edison.png)

+I've placed an Australian $2 coin (20.5mm, which is halfway between a US penny and nickel, albeit thicker) as a size comparison.
+(And yes, that explains my spelling, with all those extra 'u's and 's's instead of 'z's!)

-I immeditately ordered it with a number of Blocks:
+I immediately ordered one with a number of Blocks:
 * The [Starter Pack](https://www.sparkfun.com/products/13276), containing:
   * The [Edison](https://www.sparkfun.com/products/13024) itself;
   * A [Base Block](https://www.sparkfun.com/products/13045), to allow Console and USB connectivity;